dscpvgcoet/hacktoberfest2020-algorithms/README.md

   ```
   git push origin {branch_name}
   ```
+9. Go to http://github.com/{your_username}/Algorithms , on the left there is a button to change your branch.
+Click on it and select {branch_name}.
-9. Go to http://github.com/{your_username}/Algorithms where you will be able see a button named "Pull request".
+10. Now you will be able see a button named "Pull request".
 Click on it.
-10. Add appropriate message and click the "Create Pull Request" button.
+11. Add appropriate message and click the "Create Pull Request" button.